-Pay-monthly deals are also a great choice if you want the latest smartphone.
-Instead of paying hundreds of pounds for a pay-as-you-go or Sim-free version, you can usually get a shiny new mobile on a monthly deal with either no upfront fee or a very small one-off cost.
+Pay-monthly deals are a great choice if you want the latest smartphone.
+Instead of paying hundreds of pounds for a pay-as-you-go or SIM-free version, you can usually get a shiny new mobile on a monthly deal with either no upfront fee or a very small one-off cost.
 This is certainly the cheapest way to grab a newly released smartphone.

 Our tough lab tests separate the best mobile phones from the worst.
 Find out which phone is best for you - see our mobile phone reviews.